-By using my daily Pinterest formula my Pinterest profile is seen on average 7,175 times daily.
-Pins that link back directly to my website have increased by 100% and I now see average daily impressions in the 10 thousands.
-How do I do it?
+Back when we were just using the daily Pinterest formula (so no Tailwind yet), our Pinterest profile was being seen on average 7,175 times daily.
+Pins that linked back directly to our website increased by 100% and we began to see average daily impressions in the tens of thousands.
+How can you make this happen?

-Pinterest Friendly Content – In addition to writing so frequently and consistently, I make sure all of my content is super Pinterest friendly.
+Pinterest Friendly Content – In addition to writing frequently and consistently, we make sure all of our content is super Pinterest friendly.
 Every blog post includes a “title” photo.
 This image goes along with the theme of the post and includes the full title.
-I also make it portrait so when it is on Pinterest it appears larger.
-As often as possible I try to include multiple “pinable” images in a blog post that people would find interesting.
-For instance my mood boards or my Shark Tank quotes.
+We also make it portrait so when it is on Pinterest it appears larger.
+You don’t need to have loads of images, just focus on one good Pinterest-worthy image and you’ll be good to go.

-Photo Names – Did you know the title of your photograph is what automatically populates when someone pins your image?
-I always adjust my photos so at minimum the name includes the blog post name and my company name.
-I do also try to pull out keywords or key sentences from the post that might entice someone to come check it out and add those to the title/description.
+Photo Names – Did you know that the title of your photograph is what automatically populates when someone pins your image?
+We always adjust our photos so at a minimum, the name includes the blog post name and our business name.
+We also try to pull out keywords or key sentences from the post that might entice someone to come check it out and add those to the title/description.

-The SPECIAL Board – Any photo I ever pin from my website first get’s pinned to my SPECIAL board.
-Everyone should have at least 1 board that has 100% your content only.
-Not only does this allow for lurkers to have a central location to find your content, but it makes someone more likely to follow.
-If your pinning is a little all over the place – baby, home, food, blogging and more – not everyone wants to follow every board.
-This gives them an easy no hesitation follow option if they like what they are seeing from you.
+The SPECIAL Board – Any photo we ever pin from this website first gets pinned to our SPECIAL board.
+You should have at least 1 board that has 100% your content only.
+Not only does this allow for lurkers to have a central location to find your content, but it makes someone more likely to follow you.
+If your pinning is a little all over the place – baby, home, food, blogging and more – not everyone will want to follow every board.
+Having a special board gives them an easy, no hesitation follow option if they like what they are seeing from you.

-The 5-Minute Pin Marathon – There is no reason you need to spend all day on Pinterest.
+The 5-Minute Pin Marathon – There is no reason you need to spend all day on Pinterest (unless you’ve got Tailwind in your toolbelt).
 This part of the daily ritual is quick and dirty.
-If you have taken the time to have the initial setup done this will take you no time at all.
+If you have taken the time to have the initial setup done, then this will take you no time at all.

 - Pin a photo directly from your website to your special board.